alexteghipco/MetaAnalysisResources/GettingStartedWithNeurosynth.md

 	>     print(fOut)
 	>     m.save_results('.', fOut)

-I typically work with the whole NS database in matlab, which you can prepare with the following code once you've produced all of your meta-analyses:
+I typically work with the whole NS database in matlab, which you can prepare with the following code once you've produced all of your meta-analyses.
+First, we want to load in a brain mask so we're not wasting memory by storing empty space.
+FYI NS data is in 2mm MNI space.
+You can load in your 2mm space template and just index all voxels that are non-zero intensities.
+Or, you can use an existing brain mask (i.e., a binarized version of your 2mm space template).
+Here, I'll use the brain mask that comes with FSL.

-	>> cd('/Volumes/HICKOK-LAB/NS_metas')
-	>> % load in a brain mask first so you aren't wasting your hard drive space by storing empty space
 	>> tmp = load_nifti('/usr/local/fsl/data/standard/MNI152_T1_2mm_brain_mask.nii.gz');
 	>> coBrain = find(tmp.vol ~= 0);

-	>> % we'll be using load_nifti, which will have issues unzipping files if they have spaces.
-Unfortunately, these files do have spaces...let's loop through all files and fix that
+Now we need to do a little bit of cleanup on the NS meta-analysis files before we can load them into matlab.
+If we use load_nifti.m (which comes with this repository; it's from freesurfer) to read the files into matlab we will run into trouble.
+It's likely other read methods will run into the same issue (e.g., load_untouch_nii.m from neuroelf/brainvoyager), which is that unzipping your nifti files with gunzip fails if there are spaces in the file name.
+There are ways around this in shell, but most of these scripts won't be utilizing them.
+As a result, we'll need to remove spaces from our meta-analysis file names:

+	>> cd('/Volumes/HICKOK-LAB/NS_metas')
 	>> files = dir('*');
 	>> for i = 1:length(files)
 	>>     disp(['Working on file ' num2str(i) ' of ' num2str(length(files))])